MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webresourcerequested.md

 Your host app can _intercept_ (receive) a request that is sent from the WebView2 control to the HTTP server, read or modify the request, and then send the unchanged or modified request to the HTTP server (or to local code instead of the HTTP server).

 Intercepting the request allows you to customize the header content, URL, or the GET/POST method.
-The host app may want to intercept a request to provide optional content as part of the request that the WebView2 control does not know about.
+The host app may want to intercept a request to provide optional content as part of the request that the WebView2 control doesn't know about.

 The host app can change the properties of a request by using this API: